iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

     f(null);

-will result is an empty ``ARGV`` list because the null value deletes the nonexistent element ``ARGV[0]``.
+will result in an empty ``ARGV`` list because the null value deletes the nonexistent element ``ARGV[0]``.

 The pan language does *not* check the number or types of arguments